Filipino Americans: Illegal immigration

-Mental health
+Health

+Filipino Americans experience significant health disparities and are more likely to have diabetes, heart disease, high blood preasure and other issues.
+Filipino Americans also experience food insecurity at a significantly higher rate then other Asian-American groups.
+In Hawaii the rate of low food security and very low food security for Filipino people were 11.7% and 22.3%.

 Identity

 Filipino Americans may be mistaken for members of other racial/ethnic groups, such as Latinos or Pacific Islanders; this may lead to "mistaken" discrimination that is not specific to Asian Americans.
-Filipino Americans additionally, have had difficulty being categorized, termed by one source as being in "perpetual absence".
+Filipino Americans, additionally, have had difficulty being categorized, termed by one source as being in "perpetual absence".

-In the period, prior to 1946, Filipinos were taught that they were Americans, and they were also presented with an idealized image of America.
+In the period, prior to 1946, Filipinos were taught that they were American, and presented with an idealized America.
 They had official status as United States nationals.
-When they were ill-treated and discriminated against by other Americans, Filipinos were faced with the racism which existed during that period, which undermined these ideals.
+When ill-treated and discriminated by other Americans, Filipinos were faced with the racism of that period, which undermined these ideals.
 Carlos Bulosan later wrote about this experience in America is in the Heart.
 Even pensionados, who immigrated on government scholarships, were treated poorly.

 In Hawaii, Filipino Americans often have little identification with their heritage, and it has been documented that many disclaim their ethnicity.
 This may be due to the "colonial mentality", or the idea that Western ideals and physical characteristics are superior to their own.
-Although categorized as Asian Americans, Filipino Americans have not fully embraced being part of this racial category due to marginalization by other Asian American groups and or the dominant American society.
+Although categorized as Asian Americans, Filipino Americans have not fully embraced being part of this racial category due to marginalization by other Asian-American groups and or the dominant American society.
 This created a struggle within Filipino American communities over how far to assimilate.
-The term "white-washed" has been applied to those who are seeking to assimilate further.
+The term "white-washed" has been applied to those seeking to further assimilate.
 Those who disclaim their ethnicity lose the positive adjustment to outcomes that are found in those who have a strong, positive, ethnic identity.

-Of the ten largest immigrant groups, Filipino Americans have the highest rate of assimilation. with exception to the cuisine; Filipino Americans have been described as the most "Americanized" of the Asian American ethnicities.
-However, even though Filipino Americans are the second largest group among Asian Americans, community activists have described the ethnicity as "invisible", claiming that the group is virtually unknown to the American public, and is often not seen as significant even among its members.
+Of the ten largest immigrant groups, Filipino Americans have the highest rate of assimilation, with the exception of cuisine.
+Filipino Americans have been described as the most "Americanized" of the Asian-American ethnicities.
+However, even though Filipino Americans are the second-largest group among Asian Americans, community activists have described the ethnicity as "invisible", claiming that the group is virtually unknown to the American public, and is often not seen as significant even among its members.
 Another term for this status is forgotten minority.